lorhof1/installer/README.md

 # installer
 A GNU/Linux script for debian based distros to install applications.

-To use installer, run the script with the path to the file as first argument
+To use installer, run the script with the path to the file as first argument.

 Supported formats: <br/>
 .deb <br/>